kylej143/CSC309_Project/Documentation/User-Auth.md

 phoneNumber (Not Required): phone number in the form XXX XXXX XXXX, must be 11 digits, whitespaces allowed

 _ADMIN: ADMIN is only available by changing the role to "ADMIN" from a USER directly form the database (for security).
+An admin is created for you through the startup.sh file use (admin1, Admin1psss)
 ```

 #### Login: Login the user/admin onto the database